magento/devdocs/guides/v2.3/rest/tutorials/bulk-configurable-product/create-configurable-simple-products.md

 Some notes about the configurable product payload example:

 * We have the information we need to create the Champ Tee configurable product.
-* The sample payload does not contain the price or the size as these are defined in the simple products section.
+* The sample payload does not contain the price or the size, as these are defined in the simple products section.
 * The `visibility` attribute is set to 4, which allows customers to find the product by browsing or searching.
 Each simple product defined in the payload can override the `visibility` attribute.